Brightify/Cuckoo/README.md

 We are still missing support for some important features like:
 * inheritance (grandparent methods)
 * generics
+* type inference for instance variables (you need to write it explicitly, otherwise it will be replaced with "__UnknownType")

 ## What will not be supported